-Army helicopter carrying diplomats crashes in Myanmar: spokesman
+Foreign attaches safe after helicopter crashes in Myanmar: diplomat

-YANGON (Reuters) - A military helicopter carrying foreign diplomats crashed in eastern Myanmar on Friday afternoon, injuring two pilots, a military spokesman said.
+YANGON (Reuters) - Foreign military attachés aboard a Myanmar military helicopter escaped serious injury when it crashed in eastern Myanmar on Friday afternoon, a Western diplomat told Reuters.

-Several military attachés were on board the helicopter bound for the commercial capital of Yangon when it crashed shortly after taking off from Lwe Khan village in northern Shan state, spokesman Zaw Min Tun told Reuters, declining to elaborate.
+The helicopter was bound for the commercial capital Yangon when it crashed shortly after taking off from Lwe Khan village in northern Shan state, Thai military spokesman Zaw Min Tun told Reuters.
+He said two pilots had been injured but declined to elaborate.

-They had attended a press briefing in the area, where authorities recently seized $37 million worth of narcotics, chemicals and equipment, he said.
+“Foreign attachés from several countries, including the United States, were on board,” a Western diplomat told Reuters, speaking on condition of anonymity.
+“None was injured seriously.”

-It was not immediately clear whether anyone other than the pilots was injured.
+They had attended a press briefing in the area, where authorities recently seized $37 million worth of narcotics, chemicals and equipment.

 Aircraft accidents involving either civilian or military planes are not uncommon in the Southeast Asian country.